 Brushing and flossing are important from the time all the teeth are in place, but children generally have some different dental care instructions.
 This is because they’re growing so much so rapidly; at each stage of their development, there’s something new to consider to keep their mouths healthy.

-One of the most important things with early childhood dentistry is to get them used to going to the dentist.
+One of the most important things with early childhood dentistry is to get them familiar with going to the dentist.
 Establishing a healthy, positive attitude from their first visit greatly reduces the chance they’ll develop a dental phobia later in life.

 The focus on early dental visits is primarily on hygiene and keeping an eye on the development of the teeth and jaws.